v6d-io/v6d/docs/notes/key-concepts/io-drivers.rst

 I/O Drivers
 ===========

-As we shown in the getting-started, the ``open`` function in vineyard can open a local file as a stream  for consuming, and we notice that the path of the local file is headed with the scheme ``file://``.
+As we have shown in the getting-started, the ``open`` function in vineyard can open a local file as a stream  for consuming, and we notice that the path of the local file is headed with the scheme ``file://``.

 Actually, vineyard supports several different types of data source, e.g., ``kafka://`` for kafka topics.
 The functional methods to open different data sources as vineyard streams are called ``drivers`` in vineyard.
 They are registered to ``open`` for specific schemes, so that when ``open`` is invoked, it will dispatch the corresponding